zb-hong/zb-hong.github.io/_pages/about.md

 - *2022.09*: &nbsp;🎉🎉 One paper has been accepted to NeuIPS 2022.
 - *2022.08*: &nbsp;🎉🎉 One paper has been accepted to SIGGRAPH Asia 2022.
 - *2022.07*: &nbsp;🎉🎉 One paper has been accepted to ECCV 2022.
-- *2022.06*: &nbsp;🎉🎉 I joined Surreal AI as the head of computer vision technology
+- *2022.06*: &nbsp;🎉🎉 I joined HeyGen as the head of computer vision technology
 - *2022.03*: &nbsp;🎉🎉 Three papers (1 oral) have been accepted to CVPR 2022.
 - *2021.11*: &nbsp;🎉🎉 One paper has been accepted to AAAI 2022.